Linearly Polarized Light-Induced Anomalous Hall Effect and Topological Phase Transitions in an Altermagnetic Topological Insulator: Results and Discussion

 In this section, we evaluate the topological phase transitions of the $d$-wave AM and AFM under LPL irradiation.
 The topological phase transitions are usually accompanied by the closing and reopening of the band gap.
 We first calculate the evolution of the band gaps for spin-up and spin-down bands as a function of LPL intensity for AM and AFM that are initially in trivial or QSH phases, respectively.
 As shown in Figs.~\ref{fig4}(b) and (d), the gaps for spin-up and spin-down bands remain identical since the AFM retains $\mathcal{PT}$ symmetry under LPL irradiation.
 In contrast, there is no symmetry linking the spin-up and spin-down channels once the LPL is applied to the AM.
 As a result, the evolution of the spin-up band gap differs from that of the spin-down band gap as the light intensity changes, as illustrated in Figs.~\ref{fig4}(a) and (c).

 If the material is topologically trivial in the absence of light, the energy gaps for both the AM and AFM configurations do not close with increasing light intensity, as shown in Figs.~\ref{fig4}(a) and (b), thus preventing a topological phase transition.
 For the AFM QSH insulator, as shown in Fig.~\ref{fig4}(d), the band gaps of both spin channels close simultaneously with increasing light intensity, leading to concurrent transitions of $|C_{\uparrow}|$ and $|C_{\downarrow}|$ from 1 to 0.
-As a result, the QSH phase becomes a topologically trivial phase.
+As a result, the QSH phase directly becomes a topologically trivial phase.
 Intriguingly, the AM QSH insulator exhibits a different evolution.
 As illustrated in Fig.~\ref{fig4}(c), the spin-down band gap closes first upon increasing light intensity, driving $C_{\downarrow}$ from 1 to 0 while $C_{\uparrow}$ remains at $-1$.
 Consequently, the total Chern number becomes $-1$, indicating the emergence of a Chern insulator phase.
 With further increase of the LPL intensity, the remaining spin-up band gap also closes, eventually driving the material into a trivial phase.
 Therefore, the AM QSH insulator undergoes a sequential topological transition from the QSH phase to a Chern insulator phase, and finally to a trivial phase.
 Notably, the nonzero Chern number in this intermediate regime originates entirely from the spin-up bands, identifying it as a spin-polarized Chern insulator.
+To verify these phase transitions, we calculate the band structures and corresponding edge states for the AM QSH insulator under LPL irradiation.
+When $\tilde{A_0} = 0$ [Fig.~\ref{fig4}(f)], the system is in the QSH phase, where the spin-up and spin-down channels host edge states with opposite chiralities.
+As the light strength is increased to $\tilde{A_0} = 0.7$ [Fig.~\ref{fig4}(g)], the spin-down edge states are destroyed, leaving only the spin-up edge states.
+The system thus becomes a Chern insulator with $C=-1$, whose edge states are fully spin-polarized.
+Upon further increasing the light strength to $\tilde{A_0} = 1.15$ [Fig.~\ref{fig4}(h)], the edge states disappear, and the system evolves into a topologically trivial insulator.